Jackson202-svg/Code-generation-/README.md

 ## ⚙️ How to run
 Open `snippet_html_1234.html` in your browser to view the webpage.

+## 💬 Chat with a chstbot
-Yoy can go to https://chatgpt.com/ if you want to chat with a chatbot like ChatGPT
+Yoy can go to https://chatgpt.com/ or https://copilot.microsoft.com/ if you want to chat with a chatbot like ChatGPT and Microsoft Copilot